studentkittens/misc/workshop2015/flask/presentation.rst

 .. note::
     * Flask only depends on Jinja2 and Werkzeug
-    * Werkzeug is a WSGI middleware wich acts between the Python application and the webserver
+    * Werkzeug is a WSGI middleware acts between the Python application and the webserver

 ----